moebiussurfing/ofxWindowApp/README.md

 ### TODO

-* Mix with another addon to handle more window settings borderless, put in-front, half screen, send to 2nd monitor... etc
+* Join with another addon to handle more window settings borderless, put in-front, half screen, send to 2nd monitor... etc

 ## Tested systems
 - **Windows10** / **VS2017** / **OF ~0.11**